Simplex Deep Linear Discriminant Analysis: Conclusion

 \section{Conclusion}

 We revisited Deep Linear Discriminant Analysis from a likelihood perspective and showed that the unconstrained deep model is ill-posed under maximum-likelihood training: the encoder collapses embeddings, some of the class means drift toward each other, and the shared covariance shrinks toward singularity, yielding high likelihood but poor discrimination.
 A simple geometric constraint---fixing the class means to a regular simplex and enforcing a spherical shared covariance---removes the pathological tendency of the class clusters to collapse or heavily overlap, and improves the classification performance.
 On synthetic data and image benchmarks, the resulting Deep LDA classifier yields clean, interpretable latent spaces with well-separated clusters and accuracy competitive with softmax, illustrating that mild geometric structure can restore the viability of likelihood-based training for deep discriminant analysis.
+We additionally verified that the head transfers beyond images by fine-tuning a pretrained Transformer on text classification (AG News, CLINC150), where it remains competitive with Softmax.